US, EU express concern after Nigeria chief justice suspended

 President Muhammadu Buhari set off an uproar on Friday by announcing the suspension, citing corruption allegations.
 The chief justice would play a key role in any legal challenge to the election in which Buhari seeks a second term.

 The U.S. said Buhari acted “without the support of the legislative branch” and noted widespread criticism in Nigeria that the move was unconstitutional.
-It urged Nigerian authorities to quickly resolve the crisis that could undermine the credibility of the Feb.
+It urged authorities to quickly resolve the crisis that could undermine the credibility of the Feb.
 16 vote.

 At stake is a country that is Africa’s largest oil producer, with a population of some 190 million and multiple security challenges, including the decade-old Boko Haram extremist insurgency.
 Buhari’s election in 2015 was a rare peaceful transfer of power.